-Attention is drawn to the financial impact of the section of the GPS Pension Scheme that the Company participates in The surplus in the defined benefit pension scheme has increased from £4,495,000 to £5,524,000 during the year as a result of a number of factors including the continuation by the Company of delivering high contributions into the scheme and the gradual recovery of the financial markets.
+Attention is drawn to the financial impact of the section of the GPS Pension Scheme that the Company participates in The surplus in the defined benefit pension scheme has decreased from £5,524,000 to £2,422,000 during the year largely as a result of a number of actuarial factors.
 The Company does not have an unconditional right to recover the surplus referred to above and consequently the surplus is not recognised as an asset.
-The Profit Before Tax figure of £1,890,000 is stated after charging £810,000 relating to the scheme.
 The Directors take a long-term view of the pension scheme and intend to continue to invest in the provision of this important staff reward.
-Further details of pension contributions can be found in the notes to the accounts.
+Further details of pension contributions can be found in the notes to the financial statements.